j178/prek-action/README.md

 # Prek Action

-A GitHub Action that runs git hooks using **prek** in your CI/CD pipeline.
+A GitHub Action that runs [pre-commit](https://pre-commit.com) hooks using [prek](https://github.com/j178/prek) in your CI/CD pipeline.

+*Despite the name, `pre-commit` hooks can be run at any time, not just before commits.*

 ## What is prek?

-[**prek**](https://github.com/j178/prek) is a fast git hooks runner that provides an alternative to the standard pre-commit framework.
+[prek](https://github.com/j178/prek) is a fast hooks runner that provides an alternative to the widely-used [pre-commit](https://pre-commit.com) framework.
 It offers better performance and caching capabilities for running code quality checks.

 ## Usage